Dan Bailey (conservationist): Conservation efforts

 Apart from his fly shop, Bailey earned respect and reputation for his efforts to protect and preserve Montana's trout streams.
 In the 1960s he helped establish the first Montana chapter of Trout Unlimited with fellow fly shop owner, Bud Lilly of West Yellowstone.
 Bailey ultimately served more than 10 years on the Trout Unlimited board of directors.

 Bailey is best known for his successful two decades of grassroots opposition to the proposed Allen Spur dam project that would have dammed a major portion of the Paradise Valley and Yellowstone River south of Livingston.

 In a 1959 issue of the Park Country News, Bailey wrote:

 Recreation is one of the largest industries in Park County.
 Its value is less tangible than that of other industries which are easily measurable in terms of payroll or gross return.
 Several years ago the Fish and Wildlife Service estimated the value of the upper Yellowstone watershed at twenty-thousand dollars per mile per year for sport fishing.
 As the length of the Yellowstone as it twists and turns through Park County is about a hundred miles, the annual value of its fishing would be a hundred times twenty-thousand or two million dollars.
 The two greatest threats to the fishing resource of the Yellowstone at present are: 1) The possibility of large water developments which could mean much more of a detriment than a benefit to recreation.
 2) The possibility of losing access to much of our best fishing water as fishing pressure increases...

 Bailey was also a prominent member of the Izaak Walton League, Nature Conservancy, Sierra Club, Wilderness Society, and Federation of Fly Fishers.

+Bailey died of heart failure on May 24, 1982, at the age of 78.

-After Bailey's passing in 1982, then Governor of Montana, Ted Schwinden proclaimed August 14, 1982 Dan Bailey Fishing Day to honor his legacy.
+After Bailey's passing, then Governor of Montana, Ted Schwinden proclaimed August 14, 1982 Dan Bailey Fishing Day to honor his legacy.